 Worship lies at the heart of the Christian life.
 It is in worship that we express our theology and define our identity.
 It is through encountering God within worship that we are formed and transformed as the people of God.
 One of the glories of the Episcopal Church is its liturgical worship.
-Liturgy refers to the patterns, forms, words, and actions through which public worhip is conducted.

-The people's responses are in bold.
+Liturgy refers to the patterns, forms, The people's responses are in bold.

 When the service is accompanied by music, it often begins with an instrumental piece of music, during which the congregation can prepare for worship.
+PRELUDE: Wondrous Love